 The Glendale operator has implemented and is monitoring the detour route and associated traffic signal timing performance.
 She notices that traffic is trying to get back onto the freeway at Glendale Avenue.
 The Glendale operator adjusts the signal timing in the ATMS accordingly to support the natural progression of traffic back onto the freeway at Glendale Avenue, which automatically updates the DSS system status for this "ICM event" and notifies others with access to the DSS system of the updates.
-REACT field teams communicate with staff at the MCDOT TMC, and MCDOT TMC staff are also coordinating with the Glendale TMC.
 The Phoenix TMC, Phoenix Transit OCC, MCDOT, ADOT TOC, Glendale PD and others with access to the DSS system monitor the current status and conditions of the closure for changes until the incident is cleared out of the roadway.